stav/image-formatr/image-formatr/readme.txt

 == Frequently Asked Questions ==

-1. *Wordpress "smiley" emoticons like `:)` keep showing up with the other images.
+1.) *Wordpress "smiley" emoticons like `:)` keep showing up with the other images.
 How can I prevent smileys from being effected?*

-Version 0.9.6 includes a *class exclusion list* which prevents an image from being processed by the plugin if it contains a CSS class that is in the list.
+Starting with version 0.9.6 this plugin includes a *class exclusion list* which prevents an image from being processed by the plugin if it contains a CSS class that is in the list.
 Wordpress uses "wp-smiley" for their smileys so enter `wp-smiley` into the exclusion classes in the Wordpress administration settings for Image-formatr then click "Update Options".

-2. *These image attributes (e.g. page, nocap, link, etc) are not XHTML standard attributes.
+2.) *These image attributes (e.g. page, nocap, link, etc) are not XHTML standard attributes.
 Why do you use them?*

 The Image Formatr *override* attributes do not get written to the browser.